|Oncogenesis and Molecular Virology - Inserm U579|

 |Director : Marie Annick BUENDIA (firstname.lastname@example.org)|

 The X (or HBx) protein of hepatitis B virus is a transcriptional transactivator endowed with weak oncogenic properties, involved in cell cycle control and apoptosis.
 Our previous studies have implicated HBx as a co-factor in liver carcinogenesis.
-To better understand the regulation of HBx transcriptional activity, we are currently analyzing the interactions between HBx histone acetyltransferases and deacetylases, and their impact on HBx subcellular localization and its role in viral replication and oncogenesis.
-Our recent data indicate that HBx is acetylated in vivo, and we are investigating the effects of this modification on known HBx functions in transcriptional transactivation and apoptosis.
-A second theme is the search for cellular genes that are regulated by HBx in primary human hepatocytes and in mouse liver.
+To better understand the regulation of HBx transcriptional activity, we are currently analyzing the interactions between HBx histone acetyltransferases and deacetylases, and their impact on viral replication and oncogenesis.
+Our recent data indicate that HBx interacts directly with CBP/p300 in vivo and in vitro.
+Using deletion mutants, the interaction domains have been mapped on both partners.
+This interaction plays a crucial role in HBx activity on CREB-dependent transcription, probably by enhancing the formation and stabilization of the CREB/CBP complex on target DNA.
+Moreover, we have evidenced a direct interaction between HBx and HDAC1 .
+Current studies are aimed at confirming and extending these findings to other experimental systems and better understanding the role of HATs and HDACs in the context of HBV replication in HepG2 cells.
 By its activities in the viral life cycle and in liver tumorigenesis, HBx represents a major therapeutic target for combating HBV-induced carcinogenesis.

 Keywords: cancer, virology, hepatitis, transcription regulation, acetylation, transgenic mice

 |Publications 2005 of the unit on Pasteur's references database|

 |DA Louise-Marie IP email@example.com||BUENDIA Marie-Annick DR1 CNRS firstname.lastname@example.org

 CAIRO Stefano Post-doc email@example.com